Bhash97/hash_classifier/README.md

 Custom Evaluation Metrics: Grading system ranks hash functions on a scale of 1 to 5.
 Visualization and Analysis: Provides detailed performance insights through plots and tables.

+Environment Setup
+Development Environment
+Python Version: 3.8 or higher
+Environment: Anaconda (recommended for package and environment management)
+IDE: Jupyter Notebook or any Python-compatible IDE

 License
 This project is licensed under the MIT License.